randomknowledge/django-webvideo/Readme.md

 ___
 `django-webvideo` is a [Django](https://www.djangoproject.com/) module to convert videos into web video formats.
 Converting is handled by [ffmpeg](http://www.ffmpeg.org/) and queued with [rq](http://python-rq.org/).
-By now `django-webvideo` can convert to h264 and ogg/theora.
+By now `django-webvideo` can convert to h264 and ogg-vorbis.
 `django-webvideo` will also create 3 screenshots of each video.

 ____